gnh1201/welsonjs/CARRER.md

 * System design and development for traffic spikes or isolated and closed-network environments
 * System design and development for industrial control using mobile networks such as LTE and tethering
 * Development for Linux, Android, iOS, and other platforms
-* Understanding or development experience with online video streaming technologies
+* Understanding of traffic management and operations in high-traffic environments such as online video streaming and e-commerce services
 * Applying emerging AI technologies, including LLMs, to industrial systems
 * Code review and open-source collaboration through GitHub